- Cat allergies are caused by proteins in cat dander, saliva, and urine, with Fel d 1 being the primary allergen.

 Do you think you're allergic to cats?
 For many pet lovers, the idea of being allergic to their furry companions can be tough to face.
-Allergies to dogs and cats affect 10%–20% of the population worldwide and are becoming a growing public health concern as these rates continue to rise [*].
+Allergies to cats and dogs affect 10%–20% of the population worldwide and are becoming a growing public health concern as these rates continue to rise [*].

 Yet, many people live with pets for a long time before realizing that their sneezing, watery eyes, or breathing issues might be related to their feline friend.
 If you already have a pet or plan to adopt one, being aware of cat allergy triggers and symptoms can help you take control of the situation.